-I'm going to come back to this diagram in a few minutes to talk about how this translates to navigation menus.
-But first...
+I'm going to tie this back to navigation menus in a few minutes.
+But before we can do that...

 How do we arrive at a good conceptual structure?

 How does it fit into our process?

 When you're working on a big project, I'm going to assume the process looks some combination of these things.
 In the early stages, you're gathering all of the information you're going to use to plan out the website.